 Chain 87.

-You can also make any number of chains to make your cowl higher/smaller, but changes might result in a different yardage requirement.
+You can also make any number of chains to make your cowl higher/smaller, but changes might result in a

 Row 1 (RS): sc in the second ch from hook working in the back bump of the ch, [insert your hook into left leg of previous st, insert the hook into the back bump of the next ch and pull up a loop, yarn over and pull through all three loops on the hook] rep to end.
 Turn.
 (87sts)

-Row 2 (WS): ch1 (doesnโt count as a st here and throughout), sc in first st by inserting hook from back to front, RHsc to end.
+Row 2 (WS): ch1 (doesn’t count as a st here and throughout), sc in first st by inserting hook from back to front, RHsc to end.
 Turn.
 (87sts)

 Row 3 (RS): ch1, sc in first st by inserting hook from front to back, Hsc to end.
 Turn.
 (87sts)

-Repeat Rows 2 โ 3 until your work is approx. 25.25โ/64.25cm long.
+Repeat Rows 2 – 3 until your work is approx. 25.25”/64.25cm long.

 Fasten off yarn, weave in all ends then block and seam the last row to the first row together to form a cowl (using your favorite method or mattress join stitch).
-If you have any suggestions or have detected any mistakes, please feel free to email me at mycrochetory@gmail.com

 Leave a Reply